The day I left for West Germany

 My dad was a foot soldier.
 I was Military Intelligence.
 He carried a rifle and shot at enemy forces.
 I wore headphones and translated Russian.
 My father marched through bullets and mortar shells and saw his buddies get maimed and killed.
 I worked in an air-conditioned field station and traveled all over Europe with my Army buddies.

-In the language of my youth, though no longer politically correct, compared to my father, I felt like a pussy.
+Compared to my father, I felt the lesser man.
 That toast didn’t resonate.
 I honestly didn’t feel like a real soldier.

 The Who closed out their scheduled set list with the anthemic, “Won’t Get Fooled Again.”
 Pete Townshend penned this cautionary tale, skeptical of what revolution may or may not bring.
 Pragmatic and/or cynical, he concluded the song with a communal frustration that the more things change, the more they stay the same.
 “Meet the new boss, same as the old boss.”

 So, despite this being a musical rumination questioning the merits of revolution, for most of us it moreover became an anthem for change.
 The opening lyrics, “We’ll be fighting in the streets,” coupled with Roger Daltrey’s primal screams, led many to echo this sense of anger at the status qou.
 And, perhaps the next time political change was mandated, we mere regular folk wouldn’t get fooled again.

 As day became night and white-hot laser lights touched the West German sky, and as Townshend windmilled the iconic closing guitar riffs, Daltrey curiously omitted the last line of the song.
 My buddy and I were convinced The Who did not sing those words of cynicism, because this time, in this place, the new boss wasn’t the same as the old boss.